On this page...

 - Long, with a white tip, furred on the upper surface and naked underneath, and used to grip branches or held with the end slightly curled?
 It is a Ring-tailed Possum.

-- Short scaly tails, shorter than body?
-It is a Brown Rat
+- Short scaly tails, shorter than its body?
+It is a Brown Rat.
+Brown Rats have a much thicker, completely naked tail and a 'blunter' snout compared to other species.

 Size, shape and colour